-Problem: A critical low-battery error occurs, and the computer immediately turns off.
+• Problem: A critical low-battery error occurs, and the computer immediately turns off.

 Solution: The battery power is getting low.
 Plug the ac power adapter into an electrical outlet and then into the computer.
-Alternatively, replace the battery with a charged one.

-Problem: The computer display remains blank after you press Fn to resume from sleep mode.
+• Problem: The computer display remains blank after you press Fn to resume from sleep mode.

 Solution: Check whether an external monitor was disconnected or turned off while the computer was in sleep mode.
 If you disconnected or turned off the external monitor, connect it or turn it on before resuming the computer from sleep mode.
-When resuming the computer from sleep mode without attaching the external monitor or turning it on, and the computer display remains blank, press the display-mode switching key to bring up the computer display.
+When resuming the computer from sleep mode without attaching the external monitor or turning it on, and the computer display remains blank, press the display-mode switching key 🛒 to bring up the computer display.

-Problem: The computer does not resume from sleep mode, or the system status indicator blinks slowly and the computer does not work.
+• Problem: The computer does not resume from sleep mode, or the system status indicator blinks slowly and the computer does not work.